bcmichael/RNMR-Docs/docs/command/full_command.md

 Defaults: 1 current/1

-Prerequisites: Pulse program loaded (LOAD), RNMRA Only
+Prerequisites: Pulse program loaded (LOAD); RNMRA Only

 Description:
 `LOOP` either sets a pulse program loop to val or if /INCR is used increments it by val.
 If loop is omitted RNMR will prompt for it with 1 as a default.
-If val is omitted RNMR will prompt for it with the current loop value as the default unless /INCR is used in which case RNMR will not prompt for val and will set it to 1.
+If val is omitted RNMR will prompt for it with the current loop value as the default unless /INCR is used in which case RNMR will not prompt for val and will increment the loop by 1.

 The final loop value must be between 0 and 65,535 inclusive.
 If /INCR is used `LOOP` will display the final loop value as an informational message.